krumbunny/sapfest.org/index.md

 Hearty thanks to all of the artists, volunteers, vendors and visitors who turned out for the 2014 Arts Festival.
 We hope to see you all again in 2015!

+Application for the 2015 festival will be accepted starting in early January.
+The festival day in 2015 will be Saturday, June 6.

 ## Awards for 2014

 We are pleased to offer a Best of Show award of $400, plus three merit awards of $200 each,